zoldaten/BTS7960_Driver_RaspberryPi/python/example/README.md

-# Simple example to test the bts7960 drivers
+# Simple example to test the bts7960 driver

 ### To run test.py